Applied Education Studies BA (Hons) Degree (Level 6) — Full-time

 AES403: Theories of Learning

-This module examine in detail the theories of learning including those of Bandura, Piaget, Skinner, Kolb, Moyles, Athey and Rosenshine.
+This module examines in detail the theories of learning, including those of Bandura, Piaget, Skinner, Kolb, Moyles, Athey and Rosenshine.

 AES404: Education for All